demisto/content/Packs/FeedGithub/Integrations/FeedGithub/README.md

 ### github-get-indicators

 ***
-Gets indicators from the feed.
+Gets indicators from the feed within a specified date range and up to a maximum limit..

 #### Base Command